stripe/elements-examples/README.md

 This repository contains examples of stylish forms that use Stripe Elements.
 These examples illustrate how to handle errors in real-time and style focus states, error states, and placeholders.

+## Need help with Elements?

+- Get started with Stripe Elements by [reading our quickstart guide](https://stripe.com/docs/stripe-js/elements/quickstart).
+- For help with Elements and your Stripe integration in general, please [contact Stripe Support](https://support.stripe.com/).

+# In this repo

 Common code for handling errors and form submission lives [here](js/index.js).

 ## Example 1